Staff Spotlight: Meet Olivia Torres Jojola, Program Planning Officer

 “At an institution as large as UNM, it can be frustrating to be bounced around and not getting straight answers,” she says.
 “I’m here to help with that.
 In terms of University services, I know a lot of the University’s nooks and crannies, the commonly known and lesser-known resources available to students.
 Even if I don’t know the answer to a problem, I have an influential network across campus and know how to find the right contact for the situation.”

-You can connect with Olivia at UNM Online Virtual Office Hours.
-They’re a way to get individualized support, questions answered, and to learn more about UNM.
+You can connect with the UNM Online student support team during our Virtual Office Hours.
+They’re a great way to get individualized support, questions answered, and to learn more about UNM.
 The sessions are hosted through Zoom on Tuesdays and Thursdays from 10 a.m. to noon.
 A chat by Zoom is available outside of those hours too.
-To arrange a meeting, email Olivia at online@unm.edu or call 505-277-9000.
+To arrange a meeting, email the team at online@unm.edu or call 505-277-9000.

 Join the Tuesday / Thursday Virtual Office Hours via Zoom